 Amateur Photographer verdict

 A hit budget wildlife camera, the EOS 7D Mark II has been a deservedly big hit with bird photographers.
-Having weather-sealing is a big plus for outdoor photography.
+Having weather-sealing is a big plus for outdoor photography.- 10fps shooting

 At a glance

 The Canon EOS 7D Mark II was introduced in 2014, a replacement for the EOS 7D that came out in 2009.
-Its big selling point was that it was an APS-C DSLR that had advanced AF features derived from the EOS 5D Mark III and EOS-1D X.
+Its big selling point was being an APS-C DSLR with advanced AF features derived from the EOS 5D Mark III and EOS-1D X.

 As such, Canon’s renowned Dual Pixel sensor delivers good Live View AF, and 65 cross type AF points for viewfinder AF, with Intelligent Tracking and Recognition (iTR) to give improved subject tracking.
 The EOS 7D Mark III was the first Canon to have iTR after the EOS 1D X, and uses the RGB+ IR meter sensor to improve servo focusing with moving subjects.